MSHSL State Debate Tournament

 I have been judging debate in MN regularly since at least 2004.
 I judge at invitationals, Sections, NatQuals, and State.
 I started judging LD debate, but as PF has grown in MN, I now judge mostly PF debate.
 I also started coaching PF in 2017.

 I listen carefully to the evidence entered in to the debate to make sure it matches the tag you have given it.
 If a card is called by the other team, it better have a complete source cite and show the quoted material either highlighted or underlined with the rest of the words there.
 The team providing the card should be able to do so expeditiously.
 I expect that author, source, and date will be presented.
-The first time the ev is presented, I do not want to hear a paraphrase.
+Author qualifications are very helpful, especially when a team wants to convince me their evidence is stronger than the opponents.
+The first time the ev is presented, it needs to be the author’s words, in context, and NOT paraphrased.
 Later paraphrased references in the round, of course, is a different story.

 The affirmative summary speech is the last time new arguments should be entered in the debate.